-All the green ingredients in the blend contain heaps of vitamins and minerals and are beneficial for your general health.
-This green powder is no doubt one of the most natural ways of adding extra nutrients to your diet and it’s especially beneficial to those who don’t eat many vegetables or don’t have time to eat healthily (it’s not to replace a healthy diet though).
+All the green ingredients in Lean Greens powder contain heaps of vitamins and minerals and are beneficial for your general health.
+This super greens powder is no doubt one of the most natural ways of adding extra nutrients to your diet and it’s especially beneficial to those who don’t eat many vegetables or don’t have time to eat healthily (it’s not to replace a healthy diet though).

 Lean Greens powder also contains blackcurrant and blueberries extracts which are both full of antioxidants and help to reduce inflammation in the body and protect against heart disease and cancer.

-The digestive enzyme blend, which is also found in Lean Greens, helps to break down food more efficiently and effectively and in this way helps to reduce excessive gas and bloating.
+The digestive enzyme blend, which is also found in Lean Greens powder, helps to break down food more efficiently and effectively and in this way helps to reduce excessive gas and bloating.
 So if you have some digestive issues this is something that would be worth trying.

 Digestive enzymes are essential for healthy digestion and nutrient absorption and although they are naturally produced in our bodies many people would benefit from consuming extra enzymes as their bodies don’t produce enough.

-I tried drinking Lean Greens powder mixed only with water and it’s ok, I can handle it as the powder has added natural sweeteners such as stevia so it is a bit sweet.
+I tried drinking Lean Greens powder mixed only with water and it’s ok, I can handle it as this green powder has added natural sweeteners such as stevia so it is a bit sweet.
 But I can still taste spirulina in the background although it’s not that strong.
-For this reason I prefer having it in a smoothie and here is my favourite green smoothie recipe you can try for yourself, if you like:
+For this reason, I prefer having it in a smoothie and here is my favourite Lean Greens smoothie recipe you can try for yourself if you like: